mihael-tunik/dp_with_masks/README.md

 # About
 DP on masks or subset DP is a technique to decrease complexity of algorithms with permutational structure.

-### More details:
+### More programming details:
-In every solution, I prefer to iterate k-subsets in following pattern:
+1. In every solution, I prefer to iterate k-subsets in following pattern:
 ```
 for (int k = 0; k <= n; ++k) {
     for (int mask = (1<<k)-1; mask < (1<<n); mask = next_comb(mask)) {